 Electrification will also change the shape of the cars; they need to be more aerodynamic, so maybe we will surprise people a bit there in the future.
 It’s not just the conventional cars as we have had so far.Hakan Samuelsson, President and CEO, Volvo Car Group (Volvo Car Group half-year financial results, 2021)

-As for the interior, we expect Scandinavian vibes with a deep focus on functionality, uncluttering, and minimalism.
-Volvo Cars may extensively use recycled, sustainably sourced materials and maybe even avoid using leather anywhere inside the SUV.
+As for the interior, expect Scandinavian vibes with a deep focus on functionality, uncluttering, and minimalism.
+Volvo Cars may extensively use recycled, sustainably sourced materials and maybe avoid using leather in the cabin.
+Another key feature we expect is a digital instrument cluster with customizable layouts, most likely measuring 12.3 inches diagonally.
 An Android Automotive OS-based touchscreen infotainment system is a given, and it should pack all the essential Google apps and services, including Play Store, Google Maps, and Google Voice.
-Another key feature we expect is a digital instrument cluster with customizable layouts, most likely measuring 12.3 inches diagonally.

 Volvo XC20 to ride on Geely’s Sustainable Experience Architecture

 The Volvo electric SUV smaller than the XC40 Recharge was first reported by autoexpress.co.uk last year.
 At the 2020 Beijing Auto Show, Zhejiang Geely Holding Group unveiled the Lynk & Co Zero Concept.
 The electric SUV concept is underpinned by a new platform called ‘Sustainable Experience Architecture’.
 The Chinese conglomerate owns the Volvo Car Group which controls the Volvo and Polestar brands.